 Trademark Classification in India – Goods & Service Class Codes

-Introduction to Trademarks
+Introduction to trademarks

 A trademark is a unique term, symbol, logo, design, phrase, or a combination of these elements that distinguishes a business’s products or services from those of its competitors in the market.
 Trademarks can take the form of text, graphics, or symbols and are commonly used on company letterheads, service banners, publicity brochures, and product packaging.
 By creating a distinct identity, trademarks play a vital role in building customer trust, enhancing brand recognition, and establishing a competitive edge.

-Background of Trademarks in India
+Background of trademarks in India

-The Trade Marks Registry, established in 1940, administers trademark regulations under the Trademarks Act of 1999 in India.
+The Trade Marks Registry, established in 1940, administers trademark regulations under the Trade Marks Act of 1999 in India.
 This Act aims to protect trademarks, regulate their use, and prevent infringement.
 Registering a trademark is essential for businesses to safeguard their name, reputation, and goodwill, as well as to strengthen brand identity and build customer trust.
 Trademarks can be in the form of graphics, symbols, text, or a combination, commonly used on letterheads, service banners, brochures, and product packaging to stand out in the market.

-The importance of trademark classification was emphasized in the Nandhini Deluxe v.
+The importance of trademark classification was emphasised in the Nandhini Deluxe v.
 Karnataka Co-operative Milk Producers Federation Ltd. (2018) case, where the Supreme Court clarified that visually distinct trademarks for unrelated goods or services are not “deceptively similar” and may be registered, even if they fall under the same class.

-What is a Trademark Class?
+What is a trademark class?

-Types of Trademark Classes
+Types of trademark classes

 The NICE Classification divides goods and services into 45 distinct trademark classes: